SANDAG/RSM/docs/visualizer.md

 - Only for RSM scenarios, from the scenario input folder, copy **mgra_crosswalk.csv** and **households.csv** files and bring them to the input folder **(Simwrapper/data/external/[scenario_name]/input)**.
 Then change the name of the **households.csv**  to **households_orig.csv**.
 The [input](https://github.com/SANDAG/RSM/tree/visualizer/visualizer/simwrapper/data/external/rsm_scen/input) folder on external folder for RSM scenarios should look like below after this step
 ![](images\visualizer\image_19.PNG)

 If you wish to add any more RSM scenarios you can do it by modifying the [scenarios.yaml](https://github.com/SANDAG/RSM/blob/visualizer/visualizer/config/scenarios.yaml) file.
-Simply add the scenario configuration by copying the rsm_scenario portion and past it under and change "rsm_scen" to your scenario name.
+Simply add the scenario configuration by copying the rsm_scenario portion and paste it under and change "rsm_scen" to your scenario name.
 ![](images\visualizer\image_18.PNG)

 ## How to run